A-Hemeda/.NET-Roadmap/README.md

 # .NET Roadmap

 ### Overview
-This repository is a structured roadmap for anyone looking to learn **ASP.NET Core** and become a **Backend .NET Developer**.
+This repository is a structured roadmap for anyone looking to learn **ASP.NET Core** and become a **.NET Developer**.
-Contains a list of the best free **Arabic Resources**, organized into phases to make your learning path clear and efficient.
+Contains a list of the best free **Arabic Resources**, organized into phases to make learning path clear and efficient.

 ### How to Use
 - Follow the roadmap phases step by step, Pick the courses that match your preferred learning style.